The Foundation Experience

 What does it mean to be an artist today?
 How can formal decisions reflect larger conceptual concerns?
 How do materials carry meaning?
 Students engage these questions while developing a strong studio practice grounded in both skill and inquiry.

-Check out the FAQ for more information about Art Foundations
+Check out our FAQs for more information about Art Foundations.

 Foundations courses include Drawing I, 2D, 3D, Color Theory and Digital Media, and students are not required to take courses in any specific order.